rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

 This example implements a key comparator class that extends LevelDB's `Comparator` interface.
 This implementation achieves ordering of samples in a strictly time-based manner.
-Resulting databases order their samples in an ascending, monotinic order based on the reception timestamp.
+Resulting databases order their samples in an ascending, monotonic order based on the reception timestamp.
 See class `UserDataKeyComparator` in files `Utils.hpp` and `Utils.cxx`.

 ### Publication Data